SUSTAINABILITY

 We have offset 550 tonnes of carbon across two carbon offset projects both certified by the Australian Government’s Climate Active program.

 One of these projects focuses on ecosystem conservation, education, healthcare and clean water in the Democratic Republic of the Congo.
-This project ticks a lot of the UN’s Sustainable Development Goals (SDG) that we feel are important for our planet.
+This project would tick a lot of the UN’s Sustainable Development Goals (SDG) that we feel are important for our planet.

 The other project is a renewable Wind Power project in the Tamil Nadu state of India which complements the SGD goals above.
 Renewable energy and reducing our reliance on fossil fuels is something we strongly believe in, and we need more solutions for worldwide.